 Come nightfall the streets of Beijing undergo a transformation, the hubbub of the day settles down and monuments are illuminated against the night sky.
-Our very own Ann Amies has just returned from a trip to China and enlightens us as to why this is a unique experience not to be missed…
+Here’s why Beijing by night is a unique experience not to be missed…